 These consolidated financial statements include balances of subsidiaries Transelec Norte S.A. and Inversiones Eléctricas Transam Chile Ltda.
-The participation in the subsidiaries was 99.99% and 99.899%, respectively as of December 31, 2012 and 99.99% in Transelec Norte S.A. as of December 31, 2011.
+The participation in the subsidiaries was 99.99% and 99.899%, respectively as of March 31, 2013 and December 31, 2012.
 In addition, Inversiones Eléctricas Transam Chile Ltda. has participation of 99% in each one of its following subsidiaries: Transmisora Huepil Ltda., Transmisora Abenor Ltda. y Transmisora Araucana de Eléctricidad Ltda.